jokirosdahl/ramses2_joki_fork/doc/README.md

 [Initial conditions parameters](./init_params.md): Parameters used to setup the initial conditions.

-[Hydro and MHD solver parameters](./hydro_params.md): Parameters controlling the second-order Godunov solver (aka MUSCL-Hancock) for solving the Euler and ideal MHD equations.
+[Hydro and MHD solver parameters](./hydro_params.md): Parameters controlling the MUSCL-Hancock scheme for solving the Euler and ideal MHD equations.

 [Mesh refinement parameters](./refine_params.md): Parameters controlling the refinement strategy of the AMR grid.